zhuhao-nju/hmd/README.md

 ```
 @article{zhu2022detailed,
   title={Detailed Avatar Recovery from Single Image},
-  author={Zhu, Hao and Zuo, Xinxin and Yang,Haotian and Wang, Sen and Cao, Xun and Yang, Ruigang},
+  author={Zhu, Hao and Zuo, Xinxin and Yang, Haotian and Wang, Sen and Cao, Xun and Yang, Ruigang},
   booktitle={IEEE Transactions on Pattern Analysis and Machine Intelligence},
   volume={44},
   number={11},